serverless/components/README.md

 $ serverless deploy --debug
 ```

-When writing a Component, we recommend to always use the `--debug` flag, so that the Component's `console.log()` statements are sent to the CLI.
+When writing a Component, we recomend to always use the `--debug` flag, so that the Component's `console.log()` statements are sent to the CLI.
 These are handy to use in Serverless Components, since they describe what the Component is doing.
 We recommend you add `console.log()` statements to your Component wherever you think they are necessary.

 ```javascript
 class MyComponent extends Component {